Crowds21/sheffield_acs/pages/Sequence to Sequence Models, Attention and the Transformer with applications to Neural Machine Translation.md

 				- value of word being looked at, weighted based on context
 			- ((647cdf60-8476-45a9-8f7c-8866cd995cdf))
-				- The Query aims to establish the context, in this example, of the word “computer” (from) -
+				- The Query aims to establish the context, in this example, of the word “computer” (from)
+				- Done by querying each Key of all words (to)
+	-